s07308/Tau-Process-Inference/README.md

 ### res.tau.process_func()
-This function wrap the procedure to calculate the local Kendall's &tau; on the specified time points.
+This function wraps the procedure to calculate the local Kendall's &tau; process at the specified time points.

 #### Arguments
-`X`: a non-empty numeric vector of group indicators, encoded as 0 or 1 <br>
+`X`: a non-empty numeric vector of group indicators, coded as 0 or 1 <br>
-`observed.time`: a non-empty numeric vector of observed failure times <br>
+`observed.time`: a non-empty numeric vector of observed times <br>
 `delta`: the censoring indicator coded as 0 if censored; as 1 if failed <br>
 `t.star`: the vector of specified time points <br>

 #### Value
-It returns a vector of the local Kendall's &tau; on the specified time points.
-Furthermore, it automatically draws a plot, which left hand side is the Kaplan-Meier curves of the controal and treatment groups and the right hand side is the line plot of the proposed tau process.
+It returns a vector of the estimated local Kendall's &tau; process at the specified time points.
+Furthermore, it automatically draws two plots, where the two Kaplan-Meier curves are on the left and the estimated tau process is on the right.

 #### Example
 ```